 “He already had my life mapped out for me.
 He was sure I’d have a stellar football career, earn my business degree and then follow him into the world of supermarkets – opening them, running them and making sure his chain grew.
-I got that scholarship, started playing ball at the University of North Carolina, and I even started business school, but I realized pretty quickly it wasn’t what I wanted.
+I got that scholarship, started playing ball at the University of North Carolina, and even started business school.
+I realized pretty quickly, though, it wasn’t what I wanted.
 None of it.
-I hated football and I hated business school.
+I hated football, and I hated business school.
 I quit the football team and dropped out of college.
 I thought Dad was going to have a stroke.”

 He laughed at the memory and took another drink of lemonade.

 “I wanted to go to a trade school to learn how to build things, like Uncle James.
-It was a hobby of mine in high school that had started to become more of a passion.
+It was a hobby of mine in high school that had become more of a passion.
 Dad didn’t like it, but I got a job at a local tobacco farm and moved into a run-down apartment over some guy’s garage.
 I paid my own way through trade school.
-When I wasn’t in class, I was in the fields and when I wasn’t in the fields I was in class or studying.
-It was a two-year program and when I was done training, I was offered a job with a local construction company.
-I worked there about a year, but when I told Uncle James about my interest in running my own construction company some day, he offered to let me come up here and work with him for a spell, learn the ropes.
+When I wasn’t in class, I was in the fields and when I wasn’t in the fields, I was in class or studying.
+It was a two-year program and when I was done training, they offered me a job with a local construction company.
+I worked there about a year, but when I told Uncle James about my interest in running my own construction company some day, he offered to let me come up here and work with him for a spell and learn the ropes.
 Since my dad was barely talking to me, I took the offer and here I am.”